pivotal/blog/content/post/vcenter_6.7_tls.md

 - Click **Replace**.
 If you see an error message, "Error occurred while fetching
-  tls: Exception found (the trustAnchors parameter must be non-empty)", then you haven't added root certificate properly, or it's not appended at the end of your chained certificate, or what you think is a self-signed root certificate is really a cross-signed root certificate.
+  tls: Exception found (the trustAnchors parameter must be non-empty)", then you haven't added root certificate properly, or it's not appended at the end of your chained certificate, or (we suspect but aren't sure that this is a requirement) what you think is a self-signed root certificate is really a cross-signed root certificate.

 <!-- vCenter server services will be automatically restarted after successful
 replacement of the machine SSL certificate. -->